 - Provide testimonials about your volunteer program.
 If possible, bring in veteran volunteers and have them share their experiences.

 Make sure you follow up with your volunteers after orientation.
-Survey them to see how they felt about the experience to see if there are any areas where you can improve.
-Additionally, you’ll want to provide next-step information on where they should report for training if it’s not happening on the same day as your volunteer orientation.
+Survey members to see how they felt about the experience and identify any areas where you can improve.
+Additionally, you’ll want to provide next-step information on where volunteers should report for training.

 5. Train your volunteers